u1f992/pkmn-wfc-server/README.md

 ## Caution

-Since enabled weak-enough SSL auth on purpose, this container doesn't intended to be published via internet.
+Since enabled weak-enough SSL auth on purpose, this container is not intended to be published via internet.

 ## Reference